00A Tree Is Made of Air

 02Meet the Chloroplast

 This is a chloroplast, and it is where the whole story happens.
-It is a green lozenge about five micrometres long, and a single leaf cell packs in dozens of them.
-Click any part to learn its name, or press Take the tour to be walked through.
+A green lozenge about five micrometers long.
+A single leaf cell packs in dozens of them.

 A chloroplast you can take apart